mortinso/valorant_handedness/README.md

 - It assumes the display is 1920x1080: Maybe a map of display sizes and their respective coordinates could be used to hard code more resolutions into the script.

 ## Final Thoughts
 That's it!
 It takes about 0.5s to change the setting, which is not great, but not terrible given the limitations and definitely better than doing it by hand.
-The runtime does however affect how often it is actually useful though, as in certain situations someone could peak you while the setting is being changed.
+The runtime does however affect how often it is actually useful though, as in certain situations someone could peek you while the setting is being changed.

 https://github.com/user-attachments/assets/01637583-2874-4418-ae44-9c5e3a2b6a7e
 > [!NOTE]